sundews/Sundew.Testing/README.md

 Sundew.Testing - Reusable concepts for testing

-* Paths - represents file system paths and helps finding absolute paths from relative ones.
+* TemporarilySet - A helper for temporarily setting values in tests

 Sundew.Testing.Performance